The current organisation was founded in 2002 by a merger of West of Scotland Water, East of Scotland Water and North of Scotland Water.

 In broad terms the new scheme will allow a reduction of up to 25% of water charges for households with two or more adults resident that are in receipt of Council Tax Benefit.
 It is intended that the cost of the new reduction scheme will be met by the abolition of the existing discounts on water charges available to second homes and empty dwellings.

-The new reduction is graduated to reflect entitlement to Council Tax Benefit and is calculated on the same daily basis as Council Tax Benefit.
-If a household with two or more adults is in receipt of full 100% Council Tax Benefit, then the full 25% water reduction will apply.
+The new reduction is graduated to reflect entitlement to a Council Tax Reduction and is calculated on the same daily basis as a Council Tax Reduction.
+If a household with two or more adults is in receipt of full 100% Council Tax Reduction, then the full 25% water reduction will apply.

-The formula used to calculate the reduction percentage is: 0.25 x (CTB/CTAX)
+The formula used to calculate the reduction percentage is: 0.25 x (CTR/CTAX)